SebastianOsinski/LetSwiftSlides/LetSwift.md

 * To get all info about request, we need to scroll through whole file and visit each `switch`
 * Doesn't scale well - enum grows with each endpoint added
 * Handling similar requests causes `switch`es to grow horizontally
-* You can't (directly) declare return type of Query
+* You can't declare return type of Query

 ---
 ## Protocol oriented approach